aicjofs/zclassic-swing-wallet-ui/README.md

    ```
    user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ ant -buildfile ./src/build/build.xml
    ```
    This takes a few seconds and when it finishes, it builds a JAR file `./build/jars/ZCashSwingWalletUI.jar`.
    You need to make this file executable:
    ```
    user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ chmod u+x ./build/jars/ZCashSwingWalletUI.jar
    ```
    At this point the build process is finished the built GUI wallet program is the JAR file `./build/jars/ZCashSwingWalletUI.jar`

 3. Installing the built ZCash GUI wallet

-   Assuming you have already installed [ZCash](https://z.cash/) in directory `/home/user/zcash/bin` (for example) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/ZCashSwingWalletUI.jar` and copy it to diretcory `/home/user/zcash/bin` (the same dir. that contains `zcash-cli` and `zcashd`).
+   Assuming you have already installed [ZCash](https://z.cash/) in directory `/home/user/zcash/src` (for example - this is the typical install dir. for ZCash v1.0.0-beta2) which contains the command line tools `zcash-cli` and `zcashd` you need to take the created file `./build/jars/ZCashSwingWalletUI.jar` and copy it to diretcory `/home/user/zcash/src` (the same dir. that contains `zcash-cli` and `zcashd`).
 Example copy command:
    ```
-   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ cp ./build/jars/ZCashSwingWalletUI.jar /home/user/zcash/bin
+   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ cp ./build/jars/ZCashSwingWalletUI.jar /home/user/zcash/src
    ```

 3. Running the installed ZCash GUI wallet

    Before running the GUI you need to start zcashd (e.g. `zcashd --daemon`).
 The wallet GUI is a Java program packaged as an executable JAR file.
 It may be run from command line or started from another GUI tool (e.g. file manager).
-Assuming you have already installed [ZCash](https://z.cash/) and the GUI Wallet `ZCashSwingWalletUI.jar` in directory `/home/user/zcash/bin` one way to run it from comamnd line is:
+   Assuming you have already installed [ZCash](https://z.cash/) and the GUI Wallet `ZCashSwingWalletUI.jar` in directory `/home/user/zcash/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ java -jar /home/user/zcash/bin/ZCashSwingWalletUI.jar
+   user@ubuntu:~/build-dir/zcash-swing-wallet-ui$ java -jar /home/user/zcash/src/ZCashSwingWalletUI.jar
    ```
    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZCashSwingWalletUI.jar` file and choose the option "Open with OpenJDK 8 Runtime".
    This will start the ZCash GUI wallet.